 Dependency Court is the absolute last place where you should try to represent yourself.
-At Dependency hearings there will be teams people you have never met.
-There will be attorneys and staff from Child Protective Services and investigators from the Department of Children and Families.
-At another table there will be guardians ad litem and others.
-The Judge will sit at the bench surrounded by his clerks and other staff.
+At Florida Dependency hearings, there will be teams of people you have never met.
+There will be attorneys and staff, including Child Protective Services and investigators from the Department of Children and Families.
+At another table, there will be guardians ad litem and others.
+The Judge will sit on the bench surrounded by his clerks and other staff.
 It is intimidating for lay persons, to say the least.
 You need a Dependency Court lawyer on your side.
 If you have been contacted by a DCF Investigator, waste no time, and seek Dependency Court advice from a former DCF Investigator and attorney, Chris Van Riper.

 Department of Children and Families

 The Department of Children and Families (DCF) is tasked with the responsibility of protecting minors from harmful or neglectful parents.
 Examples of types of cases DCF routinely files include emotional abuse, failing to ensure a child goes to school, physical abuse, failure to protect a child from physical abuse of another, and caring for children while under the influence of drugs.

 Department of Children and Families cases typically commence after someone (oftentimes anonymously) reports suspected child abuse, abandonment or neglect.
 The DCF will send an investigator to investigate, typically with a police officer (which is actually just for the protection of the DCF investigator).
 The investigator will gather evidence, such as medical records, school records, photographs, statements, and drug tests, and determine whether to remove the child.
 All too often the investigations by DCF are flawed.
 Hiring a Dependency Court attorney to advise you early on is key.